ncola/RL-policy-iteration/README.md

 ## Description
 In this task, I implement policy iteration in the context of dynamic programming.
 The policy iteration algorithm involves iteratively updating state values and improving the policy to find an optimal strategy.

+## Instructions
+To see the example usage of the policy iteration algorithm, open the `policy_iteration.ipynb`.